The LPN-to-RN track is for students who currently possess a valid LPN license and would like to become a Registered Professional Nurse.

 When To Apply

-Applications are accepted between January 1-March 1 for the Fall semester.
+Applications are accepted between January 5-March 5 for the Fall semester.

 Admission notifications can be expected by April 30.

-Click here for the information contained in our application packet.
+Before you fill out an application, click here for all information regarding application requirements and process.
 Click here for the application.

 Transfer Credit from Other Colleges and Universities